cosmo3769/mern-skeleton-backend/README.md

 ```

 Now, opening the root URL in a browser should show Hello World rendered on the page.
 The root URL for local machine is **http://localhost:3000/**

+***Now, we have our minimal backend and frontend configured, getting known of the basic concepts of building a backend from scratch and the request-response method to render a simplistic HTML page on browser screen**

+***Moving on, we can build on to add user-specific features.***

+## Implementing the user model